Numerlor/Auto_Neutron/pyinstaller_build/README.md

 with UPX dir set to `UPX_DIR`, if not specified UPX will not be used.

 `delete_dlls.py` deletes unused dlls which PyInstaller packs from the PyQt5 install to reduce the size

+Specified files in this directory use the MIT license included in LICENSE.md